saucelabs/sauce-docs/docs/error-reporting/advanced/platform-overview.md

 The Backtrace Snapshot Generator works across a variety of environments and targets.
 It can attach to live processes for on-demand snapshots or generate a snapshot from a user space or kernel coredump (kernel coredumps are only supported on FreeBSD).
 The Backtrace Snapshot Generator runs on Linux, FreeBSD, and OmniOS.

-The chart below compares our snapshot generator to GDB and LLDB generating a simple stack trace from Chromium.
-During this test, GDB and LLDB are simply generating a stack trace, while the Backtrace Snapshot Generator is gathering all of the data listed above, performing automated analysis, and serializing this data to disk.
+The chart below compares our snapshot generator to GDB and LLDB generating a stack trace from Chromium.
+During this test, GDB and LLDB are generating a stack trace, while the Backtrace Snapshot Generator is gathering all of the data listed above, performing automated analysis, and serializing this data to disk.

 <img src={useBaseUrl('/img/error-reporting/5e601cbc0b23e.png')} alt="comparison chart" />